jube/cairopp/README.md

 ### Versioning

-For now, the binding does not handle different versions of cairo.
-It may change in the future.
+The binding handles the different versions from 1.16.
+If you need support for version handling before 1.16, patches are welcome.

 ## License